exposit/katamoiran/_posts/2017-02-25-keyword-inspired-game.md

 The tricky part is remembering to consult the mechanics frequently, and to allow the mechanics and oracle to control the direction of the story.
 It's easy to get caught up in the instinctive logic of it and not stop to consider alternate paths, which can lead to cliches and dead ends.

 As an aside, I don't mind cliches, references to other media, or trite turns of phrase when I'm playing.
 The whole point is to get through an adventure, not to write deathless prose, and cliches can be useful as placeholders.
-But they're almost never surprising in the way that I crave when playing.
+But they're almost never surprising in the way that I crave when playing, so having a way to generate those surprises is essential.

 Anyway, just a brief discussion of using keywords, which works pretty well for me!